Kaveh Rad

-Kaveh Rad (کاوه راد; born June 13, 2001) is an American professional soccer player who currently plays for Hartford Athletic in the USL Championship.
+Kaveh Rad (کاوه راد; born June 13, 2001) is an American professional soccer player who plays as a center back and defensive midfielder.

 Early career

 Kaveh Rad was born and raised in North Carolina and played youth soccer for the Capital Area RailHawks Academy.
 He joined the Sporting Kansas City Academy with his brother Jahon Rad in 2016, scoring seven goals in 65 league appearances in the U.S. Soccer Development Academy from 2016 to 2019 while representing Sporting at the under-15 through under-19 levels.

 Club career

 Sporting Kansas City II

 Rad played with USL Championship side Swope Park Rangers from their 2018 season via Sporting Kansas City's academy.

 On January 24, 2020, Rad signed a fully professional contract with the newly named Sporting Kansas City II.
-Rad scored his first career professional goal on June 2, 2021 in a USL Championship match against FC Tulsa, receiving USL Championship Man of the Match honors for his performance.
+Rad scored his first career professional goal on June 2, 2021, in a USL Championship match against FC Tulsa, receiving USL Championship Man of the Match honors for his performance.
 He was subsequently named in the USL Championship Team of the Week for his performance against Tulsa.